LCR-BCCRC/lcr-modules/README.md

 5. Remove the versions for the target packages.
 6. If you reach this point, it usually means that a target package is problematic.
 If possible, replace that package with the same (or similar) version from another Anaconda channel.
 Ideally, restore the YAML file first and cycle through the previous steps.
 7. Install the software tools manually (ideally the versions specified in the YAML file) and ensure they are available in your `PATH` environment variable.

+### What is up with the underscore prefix (_e.g._ in rule names)?

+This underscore prefix stems from a Python convention.
+In `lcr-modules`, it is generally meant to avoid name conflits.
+For example, in the `manta` module, the final target rule is called `_manta_all` just in case the user already has a rule called `manta_all`.
+While this is unlikely, as modules are loaded, the risk for a conflict increases.
+Hence, the underscore prefix is a precautionary measure.